jkmrto/phoenix_blog/priv/posts/setup-formatter-for-eex-heex-and-leex-templates.md

 Lately, with the new `heex` templates at [LiveView 0.16](https://www.phoenixframework.org/blog/phoenix-1.6-released) this formatted started to fail, which was quite disgusting.
 It looks like there is not a predefined or ideal formatter for this kind of files

-## Prettier for eex/heex templates
+## Setup prettier for eex/heex templates

 For `eex` and `heex` templates, [Prettier](https://prettier.io/) does a great job.
 Prettier is a well-known formatter, focused on Javascript files, but that also supporsts HTML ones.
 It takes care of indentation but also can parse the elements on each HTML block, which is great for fixing format issues internal on each HTML tag.